South Carolina Annual Report Service & Filing Instructions

-The state of South Carolina requires all corporations to file a South Carolina Corporation Income Tax Return – which includes an annual report.
-Most LLCs won’t need to file a tax return – unless they’re taxed as a C or S corp.
-These returns must be submitted to the South Carolina Department of Revenue (SCDOR) each year.
-Below, you’ll find a set of instructions for how to file the South Carolina Annual Report yourself.
+The state of South Carolina requires all corporations to file a Corporate Income Tax Return, which includes an annual report.
+Most LLCs won’t need to file a tax return or annual report, unless they’re taxed as a C or S corp.
+The Corporate Income Tax Return must be submitted to the South Carolina Department of Revenue (SCDOR) each year.
+Below, you’ll find a set of instructions for how to file the South Carolina Corporate Income Tax Return yourself.
 We include due dates, filing fees, required information, and answers to frequently asked questions.

 Need to file in another state?
 Visit our State-by-State Annual Report Guide.

-How to file Your South Carolina Annual Report
+How to file Your South Carolina Corporate Income Tax Return

-To successfully file your South Carolina Annual Report, complete these steps:
+To successfully file your tax return, complete these steps:

 - Determine your due date and filing fees.

 - Complete your report online – using tax preparation software OR download a paper form.

 - File your return with the South Carolina Department of Revenue (SCDOR).